Click here for a printer-friendly version (pdf)

-Press "Call" to send a beacon call and listen for the response (revertive tones).
-If no response within 6 seconds send beacon again. ( Press "B'call" then "Call" it is not necessary to re-enter the code) If revertive is satisfactory (strong clear tones) then go to next step, if not then return to start using another channel/base:
+Press "PWR" to send a beacon call and listen for the response (revertive tones).
+If no response within 6 seconds send beacon again.
+If revertive is satisfactory (strong clear tones) then go to next step, if not then return to start using another channel/base:

-Press "Call" then "Enter" and key in the required telephone number.
-(Always include area code)
+Press "SEL/TEL" then key in the required telephone number.
+(ALWAYS INCLUDE THE AREA CODE)

-Press "Call" to start the call.
+Press "CHAN/SEND" to start the call.
 If no response within 5 seconds send the call again.
-(Press "Call" then "Enter" then "Call", it is not necessary to re-enter the code or telephone number)

 Following the "musical" revertive indicating a successful call there will be a delay of approximately 20 seconds then a recorded announcement followed by a long tone.
 After the tone proceed with your call.

 At the end of your call a disconnect is necessary, there are two methods.
-The telephone party dials 99 or from the radio Press "Call" and "Enter" and "F2"(endcall) three tones indicate a successful disconnection.
+The telephone party dials 99 or from the radio Press "SEL/TEL" and key in the BASE ID.
+Press "PROG/END" three tones indicate a successful disconnection.
 If no tones are heard repeat the disconnect sequence.

 |REIDS RADIODATA HF RADIO PHONE FREQUENCIES|